maikeulb/filmogram/README.md

 TODO
 ```

-Create a database titled 'filmogram', open `config.py` and point the database
+Alternatively, create a database named 'filmogram', open `config.py` and point
-URI to your server.
+the database URI to your server.
 After configuring the settings, set the
-`FLASK_APP` env variable to filmogram.py, and then install the javascript
+`FLASK_APP` env variable to filmogram.py, and install the javascript (e.g `npm
-and python dependencies (e.g. `npm install` and `pip install -r
+install`) and python dependencies (e.g. `pip install -r requirements.txt`).
+Be
-requirements.txt`).
+sure to install the python dependencies using `requirements.txt` located in
+`./src/`, not `./src/requirements/` (I'm working on pruning the dev/prod/test
+dependencies).

-`cd` to `./src` and run the following:
+`cd` into `./src` (if you are not already) and run the following:
 ```
 flask db upgrade
 flask seed-db